Bachelor's Degree in Chemistry

 - Pharmaceutical companies, such as Pfizer

-The program is approved and accredited by the American Chemical Society.
+This program is certified by the American Chemical Society (ACS).

 Brandon R. Stieve